 Dental procedures and practices offered in South Africa

 You can get any routine, orthodontic, paediatric, surgical or cosmetic dental procedure in South Africa that you could anywhere else in the world.
-When it comes to cosmetic dentistry in South Africa, the biggest demand from a tourism point of view is for veneers and smile makeovers and tooth implants.
-There is strong demand for this too at local private level, but in public grassroots level it is mostly about routine care and fixing cleft palettes.
+When it comes to cosmetic dentistry in South Africa, the biggest demand from a tourism point of view is for veneers and smile makeovers and dental implants.

 You cannot buy any illegal dental services in South Africa.
 The industry is tightly regulated.